 What is Curry?

-According to Wikipedia, curry is a generic term used in Western culture that refers to a wide variety of dishes whose origins are from India and other East Asian countries.
-In traditional cuisines, the precise spice blend of a curry can be determined by everything from regional preferences to family customs.
-The spices in curries can be both whole and ground.
+The word “curry” refers to a blend of spices, and is a generic term used in Western culture.
+In the traditional cuisines of Southeast Asia, the precise spice blend of a curry can be determined by everything from regional preferences to family customs.

-Coriander: This spice is useful in controlling of blood sugar, as well as cholesterol.
+This spice is useful in controlling of blood sugar, as well as cholesterol.
 Further, coriander contains an antibacterial compound that may prove to be a wonderfully natural means of fighting salmonella and other bacteria.

-Cumin: Useful in the production of iron, as well as effective in boosting immune function, cumin is also known to be of great benefit to the digestive system.
+Useful in the production of iron, as well as effective in boosting immune function, cumin is also known to be of great benefit to the digestive system.
 This spice may also protect against certain types of cancer.